 Through video lessons and interactive worksheets, MoneySmart Youth educates children on important financial topics including: Understanding Money; Priorities; Smart Ways to Spend, Donate & Invest; and Taxes & Credit.

-Establishing healthy spending and saving habits early on greatly influences kids’ potential for successful financial management as adults.
+Establishing healthy spending and saving habits as a child greatly influences the potential for successful financial management as an adult.
 It’s never too early to start—and the learning never stops!

 Learning at Any Age